Aaron Wallace Jr.

-Aaron Jon Wallace Jr. (born July 8, 1993) is a former American football outside linebacker.
+Aaron Jon Wallace Jr. (born July 8, 1993) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played high school football at Rancho Bernardo High School and college football for the UCLA Bruins.
+His father Aaron Wallace also played in the NFL.

 Professional career

 Tennessee Titans

-Wallace was drafted by the Tennessee Titans in the seventh round (222nd overall) of the 2016 NFL Draft.
+Wallace was selected by the Tennessee Titans in the seventh round (222nd overall) of the 2016 NFL draft.
 On May 9, 2016, he signed a four-year contract with the Titans.

 During the 2016 season, Wallace appeared in 10 games, tallying 15 tackles and one sack.

 On September 20, 2017, Wallace was placed on injured reserve with a back injury.

 On September 18, 2018, Wallace was waived by the Titans.

 Cincinnati Bengals

-On November 20, 2018, Wallace was signed to the Cincinnati Bengals practice squad.
+On November 20, 2018, Wallace was signed to the practice squad of the Cincinnati Bengals.

 Denver Broncos

 On December 28, 2018, Wallace was signed by the Denver Broncos off the Bengals' practice squad.

 On August 21, 2019, Wallace was waived/injured by the Broncos and placed on injured reserve.
 He was released on August 28.